- EB-1 remains current for all countries.

-PLEASE NOTE: The USCIS has indicated they will accept adjustment of status applications pursuant to Dates for Filing (Chart B) for November 2021 at this time.
+PLEASE NOTE: The USCIS has confirmed they will accept adjustment of status applications pursuant to Final Action Dates (Chart A) for July 2022 at this time.
 For more information, please visit the USCIS website.

 Next Steps and Strategies

-The EIG team closely monitors changes to the monthly visa bulletin and determines the best plan of action for each case.
+The EIG team closely monitors changes to the monthly visa bulletin and determines the best action plan for each case.
 We will reach out to individuals whose priority date will be current next month to initiate the next step of the green card process.

 For more information about the Visa Bulletin, we’ve summarized and answered frequently asked questions here.
 We encourage you to read this article to better understand what your priority date means.